By A.M., IANtB Science Editor

 After immersing the child in a large vat of Lysol, mom Danielle took the problem to her father, who is an engineer.
 He proposed the following experiment: Put one color food coloring in the tank, and a different color in the bowl.
 That way, you can see where each color goes upon flushing.

 The results were both adorable and enlightening.
 To be honest, I’m not entirely sure I fully understood toilets until now.
-Want to understand toilets yourself?
+Want to understand toilets or how to pick the best toilets yourself?
 Try Toiletrated

 The kicker is, they did this little “experiment” about a year ago.
 She must have remembered what she learned that day because, just today, this same kid noticed the lever on the toilet wasn’t working right and, of her own accord, opened the back of the toilet, saw that the chain had come lose, and hooked it back on the lever.